Our First Recording Appears on Hungaroton/Naxos!

 - Jesus Christus, unser Heiland: chorale from Schein's Cantional, double chorus setting by Michael Praetorius

 The settings by Praetorius for two tenors and two basses, in particular, merit special attention as they demonstrate how adept the composer was at writing music for whatever forces were at his disposal!
-We recorded the chorales in September and October under the direction of Dr. Ulf Wellner, a specialist in the music of Michael Praetorius, who directed our June performance during Boston's Early Music Festival.
-Stay posted for updates on release of the double-CD issue of the Clavierübung III, planned for late 2014.
+We recorded the chorales in September and October under the direction of Dr. Ulf Wellner, a specialist in the music of Michael Praetorius, who directed our June 2013 performance of the St. John the Baptist vespers service during Boston's Early Music Festival.

 A North German Organvespers for the Feast of St. John the Baptist